femelo/ovos-solver-plugin-gemini-chat/README.md

 }
 ```

-> 💡 the user utterance will be appended after `rewrite_prompt` for the actual query
+> 💡 The user utterance will be appended after `rewrite_prompt` for the actual query

 ## Direct Usage